PGScatalog/pgsc_calc/docs/glossary.rst

          `harmonized scoring files`_ with consistently-reported positions in common genome builds (GRCh37 and GRCh38).
 The pipeline

-     VCF
-         Variant Call Format.
-A popular `standard file format`_ used to store genetic variants.

-     accession
-         A unique and stable PGS Catalog score identifier (ID).
-PGS Catalog IDs start with the prefix PGS, e.g. `PGS000001`_

-     polygenic score
-         A `polygenic score`_ (PGS) aggregates the effects of many genetic variants into a single number which quantifies an individual's genetic predisposition for a phenotype.
-PGS are typically composed of hundreds-to-millions of genetic variants (usually SNPs) which are combined using a weighted sum of allele dosages multiplied by their corresponding effect sizes, as estimated from a relevant genome-wide association study (GWAS).

-     target genomic data
+     target dataset
          The genomes/genotyping data that you want to calculate polygenic scores for.
          Scores are calculated from an existing scoring file that contains effect alleles and associated weights.
 These genomes should distinct from those used to develop the polygenic score originally (i.e., those used to derive the risk alleles and weights), as overlapping samples will inflate common metrics of PGS accuracy.

+     VCF
+         Variant Call Format.
+A `standard file format`_ used to store genetic variants and genotypes.

 .. _CSVs are good: https://www.gov.uk/guidance/using-csv-file-format
 .. _single nucleotide polymorphism: https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism